 Methodology - Stage 1: Identification of sites and broad locations What geographical area should the assessment cover?
 Consistent Who can plan makers work with?
 Consistent Can the assessment be constrained by the need for development?
 Consistent What sizes of site or broad locations can be considered for assessment?
 Consistent How can sites/broad locations be identified?
 Consistent What types of sites and sources of data should be used?
 Consistent Can plan makers issue a call for sites and broad locations for development?
 Consistent What can be included in the site and broad location survey?
 Consistent How detailed does the initial survey need to be?
 Consistent What information should be recorded during the survey?
 Consistent Methodology - Stage 2: Site/broad location assessment How can the development potential be calculated?
 Consistent What can be considered by plan-makers when assessing whether sites / broad locations are likely to be developed?
-Consistent What factors can be considered when assessing the suitability of sites / broad locations for development ?
+Consistent What factors can be considered when assessing the suitability of sites / broad locations for development?
 Consistent What factors can be considered when assessing availability?
-Consistent What factors should be considered when assessing achievability including whether the development of the site is viable?
-Consistent What happens when constraints are identified that impact on the suitability, availability and achievability?
+Consistent What factors should be considered when assessing achievability Consistent including whether the development of the site is viable?
+What happens when constraints are identified that impact on the suitability, availability and achievability?
 Consistent How can the timescale and rate of development be assessed and presented?
-Consistent Methodology - Stage 3: Windfall assessment (where justified) 1 How should a windfall allowance be determined in relation to housing?
-Consistent Methodology - Stage 4: Assessment review · How should the assessment be reviewed?
-Largely consistent but overall risk assessment to be considered further What happens if the assessment indicates that there are insufficient sites / broad locations to meet needs?
-Consistent Methodology - Stage 5: Final evidence base 1 Following the assessment, what are the outputs?
-Consistent lssue Consideration The area selected for It is necessary to produce a SHLAA for the city in order to demonstrate a five the assessment should year land supply against the city's housing target.
-The City Council are be the housing market working with neighbouring authorities in the wider Housing Market Area area (HMA) and SHLAAs from all the authorities are brought together to establish a HMA baseline housing supply position.
-The approach of undertaking individual SHLAAs for each authority in the HMA and then combining them at The character of HMA level satisfies both requirements.
-Land uses of the sites are recorded but the character of the surrounding area surrounding area is not.
-It is considered that establishing and recording this information for should be recorded approximately 1000 sites would be too onerous and not proportionate to the during the survey detail required.
-All sites included in the SHLAA are considered suitable for residential development so the absence of this information will not affect the outcome.
-How should the The PPG suggests an overall risk assessment should be made as to whether assessment be sites will come forward as anticipated.
-It is not considered practical or reviewed? proportionate to undertake a detailed risk assessment of 1000 sites.
-Risks are An overall risk mitigated as far as possible through their consideration before including a site assessment should be in the five year supply, supported by monitoring of delivery overall. made as to whether sites will come forward as anticipated Calf contained be using a incadent alder records has bistorias llubrase included in Housing for older Self-contained housing aimed at older people has historically been included in people, including institutions in Class C2, the SHLAA.
-Residential institutions for older people have not.
-The Council is working to establish a methodology to enable account to be taken of these count against the institutions and this potentially could result in a small uplift in supply.
-At this housing requirement point in time the methodology has not been finalised and such institutions are not included in this SHLAA.
-What information The PPG suggests progress removing constraints on development should be should be recorded monitored / recorded.
-When work to mitigate constraints has been when monitoring? undertaken site assessment information is updated to reflect this.
-However, details of the work undertaken are not recorded.
+Consistent Methodology - Stage 3: Windfall assessment (where justified) How should a windfall allowance be determined in relation to housing?
+Consistent Methodology - Stage 4: Assessment review 1 How should the assessment be reviewed?
+Largely consistent but overall risk assessment to be considered further What happens if the assessment indicates that there are Consistent insufficient sites / broad locations to meet needs?
+Methodology - Stage 5: Final evidence base Following the assessment, what are the outputs?
+Consistent

-4 PPG at 13th May 2015
+&lt;sup>2 PPG at 13th May 2015